 Using a proprietary web-based application called ECOS, engineers input property information, certifications, monthly utilities cost and consumption totals, degree days and average occupancy.

 The U.S. Environmental Protection Agency’s ENERGY STAR program includes an energy performance rating system for commercial buildings.
 In 1999, Hines became the first international and privately held real estate company in the world to commit to ENERGY STAR.
 Since then, Hines has earned labels for 1,696 buildings.
 Hines’ specific ENERGY STAR strategy and initiatives are led by the ENERGY STAR Management Group (ESMG).
 This team, formed in 2001, consists of engineering leaders from Hines’ central headquarters and every U.S. Hines business region that has developed special networks with their engineering colleagues to support firm-wide energy conservation goals.

 Comparison of Hines ENERGY STAR-labeled Buildings to the National Median7

 reduction in CO2e

 Water consumption and costs, derived from utility bills, are tracked in ECOS by building engineers.
-As Hines has leveraged green building standards, water consumption from occupant use has decreased.
+Despite years where water consumption increases due to factors such as increased occupancy, Hines has leveraged green building standards that have decreased water consumption over the long-term.
 Hines continues to evaluate the lifecycle water savings and costs of restroom retrofits in existing buildings.